 Cost Over Time

 The glasses will appear less expensive on the outside.
-A good quality prescription glasses will last you for years if you do not have a change in prescription.
+Good-quality prescription glasses will last you for years if you do not have a change in prescription.
 Contact lenses are a maintenance expense.
 If you do dailies or monthlies, you are going to be constantly replacing them, you are going to have solutions, and eye exams, and that is going to be more expensive in the long term.

 But if you're a convenience person, the cost of contact lenses is typically well worth it.
 And if you're considering whether or not glasses or contacts are cheaper, glasses are cheaper in the long run unless you constantly break or lose them.